 The steps of actually choosing which name you want are personal and up to you.
 Narrow down this list, using what you know about your company and your customer.

-Your next steps: after you’ve chosen a business name
+Your next steps: after you’ve chosen a creative business name

 Need some help?